MauryaSamanta/Airport_Congestion_Predictor/README.md

 # Airport Departure Congestion Prediction

 This project analyzes and predicts **airport departure congestion** using flight operations data, focusing on delays caused by ground surface congestion (mainly taxiways and runway queues).
-The goal is to build an interpretable machine learning model (Decision Tree) that predicts whether a departing flight will experience congestion.
+The goal is to build an interpretable machine learning model that predicts whether a departing flight will experience congestion.

 ---